 Preschoolers learn a lot about literacy in the few short years they have in early childhood.
 From print awareness skills to letter recognition, writing, and more.
-These free alphabet tracing cards because they also teach beginning sounds and other important literacy skills to your preschoolers.
+These free alphabet tracing cards teach beginning sounds and other important literacy skills to your preschoolers.

 This post includes a free alphabet printable for preschoolers, to be sure to grab it from the end of this post.